phaustin/quantecon-example/book/docs/parallelization.md

 Over the last few years, NumPy has managed to push this kind of multithreading out to more and more operations.

-For example, let\'s return to a maximization problem {ref}`discussed previously <ufuncs>`:
+For example, let's return to a maximization problem {ref}`discussed previously <ufuncs>`:

 ```{code-cell} ipython3